 - Professional competence in workplace skills embedded into all courses

 - A master’s degree or its equivalent in anthropology or a closely related discipline.
-Students must have completed a masters degree at the time of matriculation.
+Students must have completed a master’s degree at the time of matriculation.
 The Graduate Program Coordinator and Doctoral Program Committee, in discussion with appropriate faculty, will evaluate the suitability and applicability of MA or MS degrees in other disciplines for admission purposes.

 - Official copies (sent from institution) of undergraduate and graduate transcripts from accredited institutions.
 Students should have a minimum cumulative GPA of 3.5 for all master’s level work completed.
-This standard will be determined based on a review of the master’s transcript.

 - A personal statement that must specify the student’s educational background and qualifications, research interests and goals, geographical area of research (if applicable), and the faculty they would like to work with.
-The statement should not exceed 500 words.
+The statement should not exceed 1,500 words.